Aidantb8/Homelab/README.md

 - **Filebrowser**: A web-based file manager for accessing files stored on the NAS (`/dev/sdb*`).
 - **Tailscale**: A VPN solution for secure remote access to the homelab without exposing services to the broader internet.

+---

 ### Virtual Machines

-- **Debian12 VM**: A VM solely dedicated to running and managing docker containers, primarily through the portainer WebUI.
+- **Debian12 VM**: A VM solely dedicated to running and managing Docker containers, primarily through the Portainer WebUI.
 - **REMnux VM**: A specialized VM for malware analysis.
 REMnux is a Linux distribution tailored for reverse-engineering and analyzing malicious software.
 This VM uses tools like Ghidra, IDA Free, and various static and dynamic analysis utilities.
 - **Kali VM**: A VM for penetration testing and ethical hacking, equipped with tools like Metasploit, Burp Suite, and Nmap for comprehensive security assessments.

+---

 ### Network Configuration

 - **Tailscale**: Configured with IP forwarding and LAN subnet advertising.
 Provides remote access to the NAS and Jellyfin server through the Tailscale IP address.
 - **Hostname Management**: Hostnames of Docker containers can be directly edited through Portainer's Network settings.

+---

 ### Storage Management

 - **Backup Solutions**: Proxmox backups are managed by a Docker container running PBS (Proxmox Backup Server).
 Utilizes a dedicated 16TB HDD with weekly backups.

+---

 ### Docker Setup

 - **Directory Structure**: Docker containers are organized within `/root/docker_projects`, ensuring a clean and manageable environment.
 - **Key Configurations**:
   - **Minecraft Server**: Managed with Docker Compose for easy deployment.
 Ensures connectivity by placing all services on the same Docker network (`atbcraft_default`).
   - **Jellyfin**: Managed via Filebrowser NAS, with ~7TB of media hosted and remotely accessible via Tailscale VPN.

+---

 ## Future Plans

 - **Security Enhancements**: Integrating Pi-hole with Traefik for ad-blocking and reverse proxy management.
-As well as integrating HeadScale as a selfhosted alternative to TailScale.
+Additionally, exploring HeadScale as a self-hosted alternative to Tailscale.

+---

 ## Challenges and Solutions

 - **Networking**: Resolved initial RCON connectivity issues by ensuring services were on the same Docker network.
 - **Storage Resizing**: Successfully resized partitions within the VM after resizing the host partition.
 - **Remote Access**: Achieved secure remote access to multiple services using Tailscale.